samanthaaperry/SeniorDesign-CorpWellness/README.md

         "pip install -r requirements.txt"

-    5. Run the 'run.py' file in the 'Employee_Wellness_App' folder
-       Next follow the link provided in the cmd propmt
+    5. Run the 'run.py' file and follow the link provided in the cmd propmt.